Hellhole (2022 film): Plot

 Prior Andrzej and Father Dawid force him to consume portions of cooked meat, after which Marek loses consciousness.
 When Father Dawid dozes off, Marek frees himself.
 In a subsequent struggle, he fatally shoots the Father, then he finds the bodies of the missing women hanging on hooks in the freezer and realizes he was being fed their organs.
 Piotr explains that the priests believe Marek to be the "chosen one," a baby born during an eclipse who could be used to complete a ritual that involved eating the flesh of seven sinners and drinking the blood of an innocent, after which it would transform into a demon, ushering in a new era of world order.
 The current priests were working to complete the ritual and realise his destiny.
 Piotr leads Marek to a hidden exit where he betrays him to the other priests.

 When Marek awakens, he is restrained.
 The Prior explains that the militia's anonymous tip was intended to lure Marek to the sanatorium, that God and the Devil once ruled side by side, and that humans are evil and should be punished by the Devil.
 The brotherhood has been awaiting the chosen one's birth, and the church itself was constructed around a well that served as a portal to hell.
 Once the ritual is complete, the Evil One will pass through the portal to hell and assume the body of the chosen one.
 They envision themselves as the Devil's servants, assisting him in ruling the new world.
 The priests then bring in a young woman, slit her throat and force Marek to drink her blood.
 After they finish the ritual, nothing happens.
 Piotr stabs Marek and tosses his body into the well.
+Alone in a room with the Prior, Piotr suffocates him using a pillow and assumes control of the sanitorium.

-The next morning a now-demonic Marek freezes the priests and suspends them upside down in the crucifixion pose.
+While leading a service the next morning, Piotr rises into the air and blows away as a cloud of flies.
+A now-demonic Marek freezes the priests and suspends them upside down in the crucifixion pose.
 Outside, dead flowers and trees begin to bloom again, signifying that the dead are reviving and that the living may eventually pass away.
 Thunder rumbles as the sky splits open, signifying the beginning of the new global order and the transformation of Earth into Hell.